 1h) work (of God)

-This list covers not only achievements brought about through our own ability and things made with our hands, but also the works or acts done for God!
-No room for Self here.
-What we do must never be our focus or delight or that itself will become our idol.
+This list covers not only achievements brought about through our own ability and things made with our hands, but also the works or acts done for God.
+There is no room for Self here.
+What we do must never be our focus or delight, or that itself will become our idol.
 God is the One to whom we minister first and foremost and anything else we do comes from that relationship and ministry to Him.
 He is our delight and desire before anything and everything else in our lives!

 One thing have I asked for of the Lord, that will I seek and require: that I may dwell in the house of the Lord in His presence, all the days of my life, to behold and gaze upon the beauty, the sweet attractiveness and the delightful loveliness of the Lord and to meditate and inquire in His temple.
 Psalm 27:4